Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Abstract

 \section{Abstract}

 Multilingual Retrieval-Augmented Generation (mRAG) systems enable language models to answer knowledge-intensive queries with citation-supported responses across languages.
-While such systems have been proposed, an open questions is whether the mixture of different document languages impacts generation and citation in unintended ways.
-To investigate, we introduce a controlled methodology using model internals to measure language preference while holding other factors such as document relevance constant.
+Despite their growing use, an open questions is whether the mixture of different document languages impacts generation and citation behavior in \textit{unintended} ways.
+To investigate this, we introduce a controlled methodology using model internals to measure language preference while holding other factors such as document relevance constant.
 Across eight languages and six open-weight models, we find that models preferentially cite English sources when queries are in English, with this bias amplified for lower-resource languages and for documents positioned mid-context.
-Crucially, we find that models sometimes trade-off document relevance for language preference, indicating that citation choices are not always driven by informativeness alone.
-Our findings shed light on how language models leverage multilingual context and influence citation behavior.\footnote{Code and data are released at \url{https://github.com/dayeonki/linguistic_nepotism}.}
+More crucially, we find that models sometimes trade-off document relevance for language preference, indicating that citation choices are not always driven by informativeness alone.
+Our findings shed light on how language models leverage multilingual context and influence citation behavior.\footnote{Code and data are released at \url{https://github.com/dayeonki/lang_preference}.}